 The Miniature Zappler was his first , a tiny pendulum clock standing just 35mm high, completed in 2003.
 And two years later he presented the Tourbillon No. 1 clock, boasting a tourbillon as well as calendar, world time, power reserve and thermometer.

 Only in 2008 did Becsei finish his first wristwatch, the impressive Primus tri-axial tourbillon, becoming one of the few independent watchmakers in Eastern Europe (Russian Konstantin Chaykin is another).
-A year later he gained entry into the Académie Horlogère des Créateurs Indépendants (AHCI), the prestigious association of independent watchmakers that also counts Philippe Dufour, F.P.
-Journe and Hajime Asaoka amongst its ranks.
+A year later he gained entry into the Académie Horlogère des Créateurs Indépendants (AHCI), the prestigious association of independent watchmakers that also counts Philippe Dufour and F.P.
+Journe amongst its ranks.
 And then in 2011 he unveiled the first Dignitas Power Reserve, a time-only hand-wound wristwatch with power reserve display.

 Since then Becsei has made less than 20 wristwatches, completing between three to four watches a year.
 He works alone at the bench, his wife handles the administration and marketing for Bexei Watches, and makes nearly the entire watch – save for the hairspring, mainspring and jewels – in his workshop, mostly by hand.